 After breakfast in Williamsport it’s back onto the C&O and more riding.
 The Big Slackwater section (around MM 85) is unique on the towpath as you ride on a cantilevered concrete path above the Potomac River.
 You can ride on water!
 Entering the heart of Civil War history, end the day in Shepherdstown, Wv., just across the Potomac from Sharpsburg, Va. and Antietam National Battlefield.
 Civil War buffs will want to take a half-day to visit the battlefield – biking is allowed in the park.

-Shepherdstown may be one of the cutest college small-towns in the US and has some great cafes and bakeries, plus great boutiques and book stores.
+Shepherdstown may be one of the cutest college small-towns in the US and has some tasty cafes and bakeries, plus great boutiques and book stores.
 You may find it hard to leave!
 The C&O Towpath today continues into Civil War country and you’ll pass by multiple historic markers and structures – including several reconstructed aqueducts which were built for the canal.
 At MM 60.8 you’ll want to take a trail break and walk over to Harpers Ferry, Wv.
 The Lower Town is part National Park Service exhibit, part art shops and boutiques, and all charm.
 It’s also a perfect place to find lunch.
-Finish the day by taking the Whites ferry across the river and meeting your shuttle to Leesburg.

 Post-Trip Option: Spend an extra day or two in D.C. and explore the many bike trails that follow the Potomac, bike around the National Mall, visit some museums, or even take the Mount Vernon Trail all the way to Alexandria and George Washington’s Mt Vernon plantation.
 We’re happy to help provide suggestions, reservations, and planning.